apache/flink/docs/tutorials/python_table_api.md

 ## Writing a Flink Python Table API Program

 The first step in a Flink Python Table API program is to create a `BatchTableEnvironment` (or `StreamTableEnvironment` if you are writing a streaming job).
-It is the main entrypoint for Python Table API jobs.
+It is the main entry point for Python Table API jobs.

 {% highlight python %}